 4. Building a safety net with meaningful friendships and loyal followings.

 When money is gone, loyal friends are what matters.
 And it’s completely true.
 Build your safety net long before you need them.
 Be helpful even to strangers.
 Praise people for even their smallest achievements.
 Do so without expecting anything in return.

 Build loyal followings.
 These are people who admire you for your mind and heart.
 They love you for your strengths and for who you are.
 The Kardashian-Jenner clan is the best in this skill.
 They build loyal followings and interact with them.
 They give value to the audience by bringing positivity and reminding us that deep down inside, they are real people.

 5. Building a captive market for rainmaking millions.

 The little blue book creator Emanuel Haldeman-Julius was his own rainmaker by creating a captive market by selling millions of tiny booklets sold for 5 to 50 cents a pop to subscribers of the almost-bankrupt newspaper he bought.
 Today, it can be easily done with a mailing list.

 The key is, of course, gradually growing and cultivating followers.
 Give a lot of value to them and expect nothing in direct return.
 After spreading so many seeds around, you should be able to rake your millions from relationships created.

 These five habits helped me heal from depression and prepare me for a bright future, despite the hardships and so many losses I experienced in the last couple years.
 I hope they help you too.
 Keep smiling.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.